innomvula/stock_portfolio_optimization_project/README.md

 ## Key Insights
 - Thousands of portfolios were simulated to visualize the risk-return trade-off.
-- Optimal portfolio identified by maximizing the Sharpe ratio.
+- Optimal portfolio was identified by maximizing the Sharpe ratio, however there is a tradeoff where the high return comes with higher risk as expected.
-- Efficient frontier plotted to visualize portfolio performance boundaries.
 - Diversification shown to improve risk-adjusted returns.

 ## Skills Demonstrated